Gradual Capacity Growth for Sparse Network Discovery: Discussion and Limitations

 Taken together, these limitations point to natural extensions: hybrid grow-prune methods to combine the benefits of constructive and destructive updates; attention-specific growth rules informed by synaptic diversity or head-level importance; and broader domain validation.
-More broadly, we view PWMPR not only as a method but as the foundation of a growth-based research agenda for sparse learning — one that complements pruning and DST, and expands the conceptual landscape of how efficient subnetworks can be discovered.
+More broadly, we view GCG as a step toward a broader growth-based research agenda for sparse learning — one that complements pruning and DST, and expands the conceptual landscape of how efficient subnetworks can be discovered.